jacob52571/CustomPortals/README.md

 #### Permissions

 `customportals.create`: allows the user to create portals.
-Defaults to all operators.
+Defaults to all players.

 `customportals.reset`: allows the user to reset all portals in the server.
 Defaults to all operators.